*This post contains affiliate links

 In fact I wanted to start selling crackle medium in my store along with the other great paint products and brushes I already carry so I asked on Facebook what the best crackle medium on the market was?
 Again I was told that Elmer’s glue works as a crackle medium and there was no need to pay more for other products.
 At this point I decided to investigate, make a video, and put Elmers glue to the test.

-I also wanted to try out CeCe Caldwell’s new Aging Dust.
+I also wanted to try out our new DIY Aging Dust.
 This is something you can use instead of dark wax, it comes in powder form and you sprinkle it into the detailed areas of furniture to get just a little bit of age into your project without having to wax the entire piece.

 Here’s the video I created, demonstrating how Elmers glue transformed this $5 yard sale chair.